 Unix-Enabled AD Groups Lists all Active Directory groups that have Unix group attributes.

 NOTE: A Group object is considered 'Unix-enabled' if it has a value for the GID Number.

 By default, it creates this report using the default domain as the base container.
-Browse to search Active Directory to locate and select a differen container.
 Browse to search Active Directory to locate and select a different base container to begin the search.

-NOTE: This report is only available if you have configured the mangement console to recognize Active Directory objects (see Configuring the Console to Recognize Unix Attributes in AD in the online help), and you are logged on as an Active Directory account in the Manage Hosts role.
+NOTE: This report is only available if you have configured the management console to recognize Active Directory objects (see Configuring the Console to Recognize Unix Attributes in AD in the online help), and you are logged on as an Active Directory account in the Manage Hosts role.